bchelsea/Slot-Machine/README.md

      </h5>

 - combination 1:
     - TWO IN A ROW!
 Pictured Above is two of a kind.
-When two of the same Emoji's      appear, (next to each other or not)       $100 dollars gets added to your total     money earned.
+When two of the same Emoji's appear, (next to each other or not) $100 dollars gets added to your total won.

 <h5 align="center">
      <img src="read_me_images/no_match.png">